 Hotel Recommendation on Caye Caulker

-Check out our hotel* here, where we stayed in Caye Caulker.
+If you ask yourself where to stay in caye caulker, check out our hotel* here, where we stayed in Caye Caulker.
 There is a roof terrace with a view of the sea and the whole island and at the same time you are in the middle of the action.

 The rooms are very modern, you have air conditioning and a private bathroom.
 Although the room itself has no window, but the private bathroom has one and that was totally enough for us.